Morbier

 Morbier ([mɔʁbje]) is a commune in the Jura department in the Bourgogne-Franche-Comté region in Eastern France.
-In 2019, it had a population of 2,263.
 From 1680 to 1920, Morbier was, with Morez, the centre of Comtoise clock production.
 It gave its name to the Morbier cheese, which is produced in a larger area in the Jura Mountains.
 It is part of Haut-Jura Regional Natural Park.

 Population

+In January 2007, Morbier absorbed the formerly independent commune of Tancua.
+Population data in the table below before 2009 refer to the commune of Morbier without Tancua.